 New Member Training

-New Member Training will help faculty integrate GEP curriculum materials into existing courses and engage their students in scientific research through Course-based Undergraduate Research Experiences (CUREs) centered in genomics and bioinformatics.
+New Member Training (NMT) will help faculty integrate GEP curriculum materials into existing courses and engage their students in scientific research through Course-based Undergraduate Research Experiences (CUREs) centered in bioinformatics and genomics.

 Dr. Sawa is an Associate Professor of Biology at College of the Desert in Southern California where she teaches Molecular and Cell Biology, Anatomy and Physiology, and General Biology.
 She has been using the GEP CURE in her Molecular and Cell Biology classes since 2016.
 Dr. Sawa is currently serving as the community college representative on the GEP’s Steering Committee and Director of Regional Nodes, and she is involved in training and mentoring new members.

 Dr. Reinke is an Associate Professor of Biology at Linfield University where she teaches Introductory Biology, Genetics, Molecular Cell Biology, and Animal Development.
 Her research explores gene silencing, specifically the mechanisms of microRNA biogenesis, function, and regulation.
 Her lab uses Drosophila melanogaster as a model system.
 As Director for New Member Training, Dr. Reinke has piloted and supported the expansion of the GEP through online training, and she also serves as a mentor to new GEP faculty.